networkx/nx-guides/content/algorithms/pagerank/pagerank.md

 Periodic Markov chains are characterized by having subsets of states that form closed loops or cycle, where transitions within the cycle are more probable than transitions between cycles.
 These loops introduce a regularity in the chain's behavior, causing the system to exhibit repetitive patterns as it evolves over time.

-A periodic Markoc chain does not converge to a stationary distribution.
+A periodic Markov chain does not converge to a stationary distribution.
+It oscillates between distributions.

 +++